What Can You Do To Help?

 - Seventh Day Adventists.
 The Hope of Survivors.
 Brochures for victims and congregations.
 Workshops, training videos available.
 Scripture-based resource.

 - "Defeating the Demons: The Prevention of Clergy Sexual Abuse."
-Christian Ethics Today. vol 6 n.
-5 Issue 030 (October 2000).
+Christian Ethics Today.
+Vol 6, No. 5, Issue 030 (October 2000).

 - Rabbi Arthur Gross Schaefer, Professor of Law and Ethics, Loyola Marymount University.
 "Rabbi Sexual Misconduct: Crying Out for a Communal Response."
 The Reconstructionist.
-Spring 1999 issue (v 63 n 2).
-(Note: you will need to search The Reconstructionist website and download the entire issue as a pdf file.)
+Vol. 63, No. 2 (Spring 1999).
+(Note: If the link does not work, search The Reconstructionist website and download the entire Spring 1999 issue as a pdf file.)

 - Jane Lampman.
 "A Wider Circle of Clergy Abuse: As US Bishops Meet, Attention is Drawn to Female Victims of Priests."
 Christian Science Monitor (June 14, 2002).

 - Rev. Dr. James Poling, Professor of Pastoral Care and Counseling, Garrett-Evangelical Theological Seminary.
 "When Trust is Betrayed: Understanding Sexual Abuse by Clergy."
 The United Methodist Interpreter.
-(Jan 1997).
+(January 1997).

 - Cheryl Reed.
 "The Gay Purge: By Scapegoating Homosexual Priests, The Catholic Church Seeks to Avoid a Tougher Look at Its Secret History of Abuse."
-Salon.com.
-(March 27, 2002).
+Salon.com (March 27, 2002).

 - Mark Scheffers.
 "Why Adult Victims of Clergy Sexual Abuse Are Not To Blame."
 Tamar's Voice.
-Scheffers is an Association of Clinical Pastoral Education Supervisory Candidate
+Scheffers is an Association of Clinical Pastoral Education Supervisory Candidate and Pastoral Educator at Bronson Methodist Hospital in Kalamazoo, MI.

 - Beth Van Dyke.
 "What About Her?
 A True Story of Clergy, Abuse, Survival."
-Book excerpt.

 - Lynn Vincent.
-"Breaking Faith: . . .
-Protestants Face a Lurking Sex Scandal As Well."
+"Breaking Faith: … Protestants Face a Lurking Sex Scandal As Well."
 World Magazine.
 (March 30, 2002).

 - IT'S NEVER OK: A Handbook for Victims and Victim Advocates on Sexual Exploitation by Counselors and Therapists.
 (2001 ed) Minnesota Coalition Against Sexual Assault and the Minnesota Department of Health.

 Sexual exploitation is not as rare as you might think.
 In one self-report study, as many as seventeen percent of responding counselors admitted to sexual contact with clients.
-Eighty percent of those counselors were sexual with several clients . . .
-The most important thing for you to remember is no matter how troubled a counselor's life may be, it is the counselor's responsibility to keep sexual exploitation from happening.
+Eighty percent of those counselors were sexual with several clients … The most important thing for you to remember is no matter how troubled a counselor's life may be, it is the counselor's responsibility to keep sexual exploitation from happening.
 No matter what was said or done during the counseling relationship, sexual exploitation is never the client's fault. (p 11)